marklreyes/marklreyes/README.md

 👋, I'm [Mark](https://marklreyes.com) and welcome to my GitHub profile!

-## About Me 👨🏾‍💻
+## About 👨🏾‍💻
-Described by past teammates as a ***quick study***, I'm a Front End Engineer, Podcast Producer, Advocate and more.
-I'm currently in the trenches of React, Astro, Angular and OpenAI while [podcasting](https://marklreyes.com/tags/podcast-projects/) and [blogging](https://marklreyes.com/blog/) in between.
+**Mark is a Front-End Engineer, Podcast Producer, and Advocate crafting dynamic web experiences and scalable UI systems.**

+His journey began in web marketing, but his passion for design systems, JavaScript frameworks, and tech storytelling quickly evolved into a multifaceted career that spans development, digital strategy, and audio production.
+Today, he helps companies—from Fortune 500s to startups—deliver performant, accessible, and engaging digital products that align with real business goals.

 ## Testimonials 🎖️
 > "He was the quintessential team player, who believes strongly in empowering people to be able to understand how to make web changes for themselves, for the sake of teaching everyone how to use the tools in front of them..."